John Daly (producer): Sport

 In 1974, Don King was trying to promote "The Rumble in the Jungle" heavyweight boxing match between George Foreman and Muhammad Ali.
 He turned to Daly, who together with Video Techniques Inc. (of which King was a director), were the official co-promoters.

 In 1994, Daly conceived the High Noon in Hong Kong boxing event, investing at least $800,000 of his own money, but it was cancelled at the last minute after Barry Hearn withdrew his boxers when no purses was forthcoming.
 "My end of the deal was kept," Daly argued.
 "I had to arrange the stadium, air fares and all the pre-fight promotional expenses, which I did, but the purses were not part of my obligation."

 Business interests

 Daly's company Hemdale acquired an ownership interest in a TV company, its own film studios, and an off-track betting company chain of shops.

 From 2003, Daly acted as Chairman, CEO and President of Film and Music Entertainment, Inc. and its subsidiaries.
 In May 2008, he took a leave of absence from his executive duties.
 He remained chairman until his death.

 Death

 John Daly, 71, died on 31 October 2008 of cancer.
-He was survived by his daughter, Jenny, and four sons, Michael, Jonathan, Julian and Timothy.
+He was survived by his daughter, Jenny, and three sons, Michael, Julian and Timothy.